The Best Places To See Fireflies In Japan 2024

 One thing that sets some Japanese hotaru apart is that they live in the water during the larval stage, an extremely rare quality.
 Genji-botaru larvae live in streams, while heike-botaru inhabit rice fields and non-flowing water.
 They have short lifespans and glow to attract mates, which is why you can see their flashing lights.
 Both genji-botaru and heike-botaru are named after famous warrior families from history.
 The third common type are hime-hotaru, which are found in forest areas.

-Most firefly festivals happen in the months of June and July, when it is warm at night, and last only one or two weeks; if you’re able to see them in their natural habitat, the window is a bit longer.
+Most firefly festivals happen in June and July, when it is warm at night, and last only one or two weeks; if you’re able to see them in their natural habitat, the window is a bit longer.

 1. Motosu Hotaru